marcusoftnet/marcusoftnet.github.io/_posts/2014-08-22-luck-has-nothing-to-do-with-it.md

 blogger_orig_url: http://www.marcusoft.net/2014/08/luck-has-nothing-to-do-with-it.html
 ---

-Have you noticed that people and organisations that are great have a lot of luck?
+Have you noticed that people and organizations that are great have a lot of luck?
 And the opposite is also true: a poorly managed companies are unluckier.
 In my experience.

 Now, I don't think luck has anything to do with it (no - this is not a post about my Christian faith, please contact me for that :)).
 Which is good news; because that means that we can control it, do something about it.